5 Ways to Get Rid of Moths

 If you have a moth infestation or wish to prevent a past infestation from coming back, follow these simple moth prevention tips to keep your wardrobe free from clothes moths.

 Clothes moths are attracted to dark, dusty, undisturbed corners.
 Therefore the first step is to give you wardrobe a deep clean.
 Remove everything from your wardrobe and drawers.
 Wash what can be washed and dry clean everything else.
 To be safe, this includes bedding, drapes and curtains which are in the same room.

 Vacuum your wardrobe, drawers, carpets, floors and all surrounding areas thoroughly.
 Then you can either choose to wash the inside of the wardrobe and drawers with soap and water.

 If you have an ongoing infestation, spray the inside of your wardrobe with Chrysanthemum Moth Spray.
 This will help kill off any eggs or larvae that may be present.

 Tip: Steam is also very effective in killing moth larvae.
 If your home has been troubled with multiple or prolonged moth infestations it may be worth investing in a steamer.

 Store Clothes Correctly

 Moths feed on protein, so keratin which is found in natural fibres, such as cashmere, wool and silk, as well as hair and dust (which is mostly made up of shed skin cells).
 Protein from food residues on our clothes is also attractive to clothes moths.
 That is why you should follow strict wardrobe hygiene rules on how to get rid of moths.
-Do not put dirty or even once worn clothes back in the wardrobe because skin cells or food splats, even small ones that you cannot see, will attract moths.
+Do not put dirty or even once worn clothes back in the wardrobe because skin cells or food splats, even small ones that you cannot see could become a food source that will attract moths.